chriswalz/GoSecretSlackAppEngine/README.md

+### Warning
-## Using the Slack Client is inherently less secure than using gosecret.io directly.
+Using the Slack Client is inherently less secure than using gosecret.io directly.
 For very sensitive information we recommend using gosecret.io directly

 # GoSecret Slack Client